conan-io/conan-io.github.io/_posts/2020-11-03-New-conan-release-1-31.markdown

 ## New iOS and Android Toolchains

+*Note:* These features are considered "draft" or "alpha" level POC.
+We expect additional feedback and changes will be required to make them work properly.

 Just like our past several releases, this release continues to make progress on our Toolchain initiative.
 This time, we've made two big additions with POC's for both iOS and Android.
 For both of these toolchains, we've based the POC's on